Laura Barney Harding: Personal life

 After Hepburn's career took off, Harding lived at Beekman Place, New York, and owned the Bayonet Farm in Holmdel, New Jersey, which Hepburn regularly visited.
 Harding also owned a house in Mantoloking, New Jersey, which people mistook for being Hepburn's because of her frequent visits.

 Harding was paired with society men like Wilmarth Lewis, a collector of Horace Walpole memorabilia, Carleton Burke, a polo player who lived in Berkeley Square, Los Angeles, and Fortune reporter Russell "Mitch" Davenport.
 Her close friends included Hope Williams, a fellow graduate of Miss Porter’s and a member of the Junior League, and her lover Mercedes de Acosta, Clifton Webb, Gertrude Lawrence, Guthrie McClintic and his wife Katharine Cornell, Lillie Messenger, a Hollywood talent scout, Philip Barry, Beatrice Lillie, Elsie Janis, Noël Coward, Eunice Stoddard, Cheryl Crawford and her lover, Dorothy Patten.

-One of the last public appearances of Harding was at the premiere of Rich and Famous, director George Cukor's last film, in 1981.
+One of Harding's last public appearances was at the premiere of Rich and Famous, director George Cukor's last film, in 1981.
 Afterwards, Harding and Cukor attended a gala reception together.

 Harding died on August 9, 1994, aged 92.